Just Got a Drone as a Present? Here Are Some Tips to Help You Get Started

 BY Zacc Dukowitz

-Did you just get your first drone for Christmas?
-Or maybe Hanukkah?
+Did you just get your first drone for Hanukkah?
+Or maybe you’re expecting to get one for Christmas?
 Then this post is for you.

 Over the last few years drone prices have gone down while their quality has continued going up, making them a popular present for people who are curious about aerial photography, into flying, or just love technology in general.